prisonerjohn/seeing-machines/content/en/docs/class-6/pointers/index.md

 {{< /alert >}}

 Reference variables are automatically allocated and created as soon as they are declared.

-All variables we have put in our `ofApp` header so far have been created right as the program started running.
-There is no need to call constructors explicitly, they are called automatically.
+* When we add variables to our `ofApp.h` header, they are created when the program starts running.
+* There is no need to call constructors explicitly, they are called automatically.

-Pointers on the other hand are not automatically created.
+Pointers, on the other hand, are not automatically created.
 They must be explicitly *instantiated* using the `new` operator.

 ```cpp
 dogImgPtr = new ofImage();
 ```

 Pointers are also not automatically deleted.
 They must be explicitly *destroyed* using the `delete` operator when we are done with them.

-As a general rule, anything we create with `new`, we should eventually destroy with `delete` down the line.
+* As a general rule, anything we create with `new`, we should eventually destroy with `delete` down the line.

 ```cpp
 delete dogImgPtr;